"God gave me this platform for such a time as this. We will not stop until we have secured our elections."

 This presents America with two options for conducting the tabulation of our votes with enhanced election integrity.

-OPTION 1: Hand Counts of Paper Ballots
+Hand Counts of Paper Ballots

 Hand counts of our votes are nothing new.
 For much of our history, transparent and effective tallies were done locally in our towns and precincts, without machines.
 As electronic systems spread, elections became more centralized in the hands of county and state officials, making large‑scale subversion easier.
 Hand counts are not just about reducing technical vulnerabilities; they are about restoring meaningful local control over our elections.

-OPTION 2: Transparent Tabulator Counts of Paper Ballots
+Transparent Tabulator Counts of Paper Ballots

 For election officials who are not yet ready to remove electronic voting systems but are willing to enhance transparency, Shasta County, CA offers a practical interim step.
 Registrar of Voters Clint Curtis has added an extra security measure to the tabulation process: ballots are examined on both sides before and after they are run through the tabulator, and the public is invited to watch the entire process in person, via live stream, or later through archived video.